metaplex-foundation/docs/docs/03-guides/01-auction-house/02-cli.md

 #### Fee Account

 In the above Show command you see a Fee Payer account.
 This account can be used to pay the fees on chain for sales execution, transfers and account creation.
-For this excercise we will teach you how to fund that account by aridropping some SOL on devnet.
+For this exercise we will teach you how to fund that account by airdropping some SOL on devnet.
 Your Auction House fee account is used only when the Auction House authority is signing the transaction.
 This is usually only in the case of `Requires Sign Off`

 ```
 $ solana airdrop 2 AcWpR41NPMq73FZUspCiXxoLrJnW7zytgHKY5xqtETkU